top of page

 Brougham Castle © English Heritage

-Following George Clifford's death in 1605, in conjunction with the new Jacobean monarchy, which held little place for older ladies of the Elizabethan court (as Margaret had been), Margaret appears to have relocated north.
-Despite the longstanding legal issues faced in regards to her late husband's will and subsequently her daughter's rightful inheritance, she was able to keep possession of Brougham Castle at this time.
-Margaret made this her primary residence, and started to make renovations to the castle, whilst daughter Anne remained in the south; she married Richard Sackville, 3rd Earl of Dorset in Feb 1609, whose primary residences were Dorset House in London and Knole House, Kent.
+Following George Clifford's death in 1605, in conjunction with the new Jacobean monarchy, which held little place for older ladies of the Elizabethan court (as Margaret had been), the Countess of Cumberland appears to have relocated north.
+Despite the longstanding legal issues faced in regards to her late husband's will and subsequently her daughter's rightful inheritance, she was able to keep possession of Brougham Castle.
+Margaret made this her primary residence, and started to make renovations to the castle, whilst daughter Anne remained in the south; she married Richard Sackville, 3rd Earl of Dorset in February 1609, whose primary residences were Dorset House in London,, and Knole House, Kent.

 'Portrait Of Lady Anne Clifford, Countess Of Dorset And Countess Of Pembroke And Montgomery' by Circle of Paul Van Somer (c.1618) © Titan Fine Art